DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/10 v0.666**
- * You can now long press on gang player list to kick player (if you have the permission that is)
+ * FEATURE - You can now long press on gang player list to kick player (if you have the permission that is)

 ### **2021/07/09 v0.666**
  * FIX - Now mentioning non-exiting player in chat will not work